Gene Hackman Is The Best Actor Ever

 The 1990s and 2000s offered more of the superb same.
 Hackman was by far the best thing in Sydney Pollack's bloated "The Firm," and a brilliantly hard-nosed bastard of a submarine commander, going toe-to-toe with Denzel Washington, in Tony Scott's "Crimson Tide."
 He cheekily paid homage to Harry Caul in Scott's underrated surveillance thriller "Enemy of the State," and had a ball as a tobacco magnate preyed upon by Sigourney Weaver's con artist in David Mirkin's "Heartbreakers."

 Hackman's portrayal of the title patriarch in Wes Anderson's "The Royal Tenenbaums" should've been his crowning achievement, but he's often disengaged from the material.
-It's one of the only times I've felt like he might've been miscast.
+It's one of the only times I felt like he might've been miscast.
 Anderson wrote the role for Hackman and maybe that was the problem.
-You don't write for Hackman, you just cast him.
+You didn't write for Hackman, you just cast him.
 Clint Eastwood got this.

 The defining performance

-We are inclined to trust Gene Hackman.
-He projects intelligence.
-He's capable.
-Even when he's the villain, we willingly give him the floor — mostly because we don't want to piss him off.
+We were inclined to trust Gene Hackman.
+He projected intelligence.
+He was capable.
+Even when he was the villain, we willingly gave him the floor — mostly because we didn't want to piss him off.

 Hackman's Little Bill Daggett, the sheriff of Big Whiskey, Wyoming in Eastwood's "Unforgiven," is a man of reason.
 He has created a relatively civilized fiefdom in the not-yet-tamed Western United States.
 He has one simple rule.
 No guns.
 You surrender your iron when you cross into his city limits, and you get it back when you ride out.